Vibe Typer vs Wispr Flow, Dragon & More (2026 Comparison)

 Google Docs Voice Typing

-Google Docs and Slides include voice typing through Chrome, Edge or Safari.
-It's free and handy for drafting documents or speaker notes.
+Google Docs and Slides include voice typing in supported browser workflows.
+It is handy for drafting documents or speaker notes.
 However, the feature works only within Google Docs or Slides; there's no integration with other apps.
-Like Windows voice typing, it lacks AI rewriting and can struggle with punctuation.
+Like Windows voice typing, it lacks AI rewriting.

 macOS Dictation

-macOS offers built‑in dictation that can operate offline (depending on settings) and recognises several languages.
-It’s free and integrated into the OS.
+macOS offers built‑in dictation and it is integrated into the OS.
 However, it lacks AI rewriting and works only on Apple devices.
-Vibe Typer focuses on Windows and Linux support.
+Vibe Typer is available on Windows, macOS, and Linux, which makes it a strong option for people who move between major desktop platforms.

 Ranking the Best Voice‑Typing Software (2025)